Project-Vyre/FinalityMC-web/index.md

 [Finality Genesis Repository]{: .btn .btn-outline .fs-4 }
 [Finality Mote Repository]{: .btn .btn-outline .fs-4 }

+# Developer Announcements
+After further playtesting, the Create Mixing recipe for creating Mystical Agriculture's Infusion Crystal does not work on 1.19.2.
+This will require some further testing on the other 1.19.2 modpack variants.

 Currently there are **four** variants of the modpack, see the table below.

 | Name | Description | Recommended Specifications | Supported Version |